 Imputed income calculations

-Imputed income = the market rate cost of the care minus the employee’s co-pay.
+Imputed income = the employer cost of the care minus the employee’s co-payment.

-The following example illustrates how the imputed income is calculated if the employee uses 10 hours of in-home childcare services and the market rate is $40.20 per hour of care:
+The following example illustrates how the imputed income is calculated if the employee uses 10 hours of in-home back-up care services:

 Cost of service to employee = $4 an hour co-pay x 10 hours = $40